Last updated November 25th, 2018.

 “It’s not the first time for us that we face this kind of leading company and competitors,” says Heineken’s Mr Pirmez.
 “It will be tough – but fair.”

-InvestAsian will continue to keep an eye on the Myanmar beer industry, along with other sectors in this rapidly growing frontier market.
+InvestAsian will continue keeping an eye on the Myanmar beer industry, along with other sectors in this rapidly growing frontier market.

 Skip the Next Western Recession